Government Arsenal: Ammunition Marking System

 To improve the accounting and traceability of government-produced munitions, the Government Arsenal has endeavored to implement laser engraving technology into its ammunition production process as part of the modernization of its production lines, making it the first domestic ammunition manufacturer to do so.
 This involved the acquisition of a laser marking and packaging machine for use with 5.56mm and 7.62mm ammunition.
-This will allow the marking of individual cartridges after their assembly and the labeling of ammunition packaging.
 Information on each ammunition batch produced will be stored in a database allowing for easier accounting of the origin, transfer, receipt, utilization and/or disposal of ammunition.